EFMP Family Support Liaison (Non-Clinical)

 What is assignment coordination?

 The military mission is the driving force behind the assignment process, but enrollment in the EFMP ensures that family members' documented needs are considered in the process.
 Assignment coordination occurs when the personnel command requests that Department of Defense medical or educational professionals review a family member's documented needs to determine availability of services at a projected location.
 Assignment coordination is important because access to appropriate medical and educational services may be limited in some areas, especially in overseas and remote locations.
+This process helps to eliminate the need for early returns from sea, HUMS and hardship discharges.

 What is family support?